awsdocs/amazon-glacier-developer-guide/doc_source/api-vault-notifications-put.md

  The JSON in the request body contains the following fields\.

 **Events**
-An array of one or more events for which you want Amazon Glacier to send notification\.
+An array of one or more events for which you want Glacier to send notification\.
 *Valid Values*: `ArchiveRetrievalCompleted` \| `InventoryRetrievalCompleted`
 *Required*: yes
 *Type*: Array

 **SNSTopic**
 The Amazon SNS topic ARN\.
-For more information, go to [Getting Started with Amazon SNS](http://docs.aws.amazon.com/sns/latest/gsg/Welcome.html) in the *Amazon Simple Notification Service Getting Started Guide*\.
+For more information, go to [Getting Started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/gsg/Welcome.html) in the *Amazon Simple Notification Service Getting Started Guide*\.
 *Required*: yes
 *Type*: String

 ## Responses<a name="api-vault-notifications-put-responses"></a>

-In response, Amazon Glacier returns `204 No Content` if the notification configuration is accepted\.
+In response, Amazon S3 Glacier \(Glacier\) returns `204 No Content` if the notification configuration is accepted\.

 ### Syntax<a name="api-vault-notifications-put-responses-elements"></a>